The Whipping Cult

 In the morning Anna was dead.

-There was no Biblical interpretation of what Curtis did being righteous and even the cult members knew that murder is a real bad sin as it is considered in civil society too, and Curtis had already gotten his whipping, so what was there to do?.
-Someone at the house got wise and picked up the phone.
-Curtis was arrested and Ardith was taken to the hospital.
+You’d have to bend the rules quite a bit to find a Biblical interpretation of Curtis’ actions being righteous.
+The cult members knew that murder is a real bad sin and had some awareness it was considered bad in civil society too.
+Curtis had already gotten his whipping, so what was there to do?

 curtiscustody.JPG